Global Health Experts

 Dr. Samuel Dorevitch is conducting three environmental research studies in western Kenya.
 One project compares the health impacts of three household water treatment methods on diarrhea occurrence in children.
 A project funded by the Bill and Melinda Gates Foundation focuses on approaches deploying solar-powered technology to bring clean drinking water to residents of urban informal settlements.
 A study that will be launched in the field in 2019 evaluates chronic kidney disease in a rural area where sugarcane is grown and processed.

 Expert on: HIV medication adherence.

 Dr. Mark Dworkin is currently developing projects that use technology to address medication non adherence among HIV-infected patients in Chicago.
-He is also studying medication adherence in Puerto Rico and syphilis HIV co-infection in France.
+He also studied medication adherence in Puerto Rico and syphilis HIV co-infection in France.
 His research interests include clinical epidemiology of HIV/AIDS, influenza transmission, and prevention of foodborne disease.

 Expert on: antiretroviral therapy, HIV.

-Dr. Ronald Hershow is currently leading a pilot study that is attempting to determine the most effective ways to promote successful antiretroviral therapy in HIV-infected injection drug users in Indonesia.
+Dr. Ronald Hershow has studied the most effective ways to promote successful antiretroviral therapy in HIV-infected injection drug users in Indonesia and has evaluated Tuberculosis control efforts in Ukraine.
 His research interests include HIV as it affects women and substance users, viral hepatitis, particularly hepatitis C, and hospital-acquired infections focusing on antimicrobial resistant microorganisms.